Ongoing artistic research:

 During presentations of tactile sonic sculptures and community sound projects I have talks and discussions with people about how they experienced the installations by creating their own “multi sensorial hearing perspective” and how this experience is related to their own hearing and listening in the daily soundscapes of the sound habitat in which they live and work.

-I developed my idea’s on the multi modal aspects of hearing and started to call this the “multi sensorial hearing perspective” as part of an ongoing artistic research: collecting spoken and written reactions, talking with people about their “hearing perspective” in relation to listening, their listening habits, their sound images and sound memories.
+In 2000 I started developing my idea’s on the multi modal aspects of hearing and started to call this the “multi sensorial hearing perspective” as part of an ongoing artistic research: collecting spoken and written reactions, talking with people about their personal “hearing perspectives” in relation to listening, their listening habits, their sound images and sound memories.

 Physical aspects of the hearing perspective

 First it was concentrated on the material and physical aspects of the perspective (the relation: sound object / body / space).
 How could the public respond to and be responsible for their own way of experiencing the tactile sonic installations by: moving their bodies, using their hands, ears and skin, by changing the position of the sound object, by physically experimenting and challenging their ways of hearing abilities.

 Bringing together idea’s about a more common expected visual perspective, while turning the body or closing the eyes, with a more layered omni surround hearing perspective when using the ears, being penetrated by the surrounding sounds and in the same time experiencing an “intimate” haptic and tactile awareness of hearing by touching, embracing, sitting near the sound objects, close to the body, feeling the resonating sounds through the hands, the feet, on the skin or and running through the whole body while standing in the “super sonic sound scape shoes”, becoming part of the sound object and multi sensory soundscape it self.